zorexsalvo/jekyll-blog-site/_posts/2017-04-20-aws-summit-manila-2017.md

 cover_image: https://daveden.files.wordpress.com/2013/02/linux_cat.jpg
 tags: aws, summit, manila
 ---
-I received an unexpected email around first week of February saying that the registration for AWS Summit Manila 2017 is now opened.
-I grab that opportunity and I registered immediately.
+I received an unexpected email around first week of February saying that the registration for AWS Summit Manila 2017 was then open.

 ### Registration
+The summit took place on Marriot Hotel in Pasay.
+I got there at around 6am.
 ![Registration 1](/images/aws/registration2.jpg)

 ### Freebies